Why I Photograph: An Apologia*

 Cultural landscapes and their names

-The overthrow of 1893 created a ripple of subsequent overthrows that continues to this day.
+The overthrow of 1893 created ripples of subsequent political and social consequences that continue to this day.
+However, the overthrow also accelerated the overthrow of indigenous ecosystems.
 Hawaiʻi was once the most remote land mass on Earth, with unique species far more numerous than the Galapagos.
 However, indigenous species have not fared well under the onslaught of alien plants and animals, which continue to appear and take hold at a bewildering rate, shrinking toeholds of native ecosystem year by year.
 On hikes, I no longer see the ʻelepaio that were so very common in my youth.
-And Beatrice Krauss, my Ethnobotany professor at the University, recalled huge numbers of Pueo (Hawaiian owls) in Mānoa in her own youth.
-I once saw one at the peak of Konahuanui, the mountain at the rear of Mānoa.
+And Beatrice Krauss, my Ethnobotany professor at the University, recalled huge numbers of Pueo (Hawaiian owls) in the Mānoa Valley of her youth; I once saw one at the peak of Konahuanui, the mountain at the rear of Mānoa.
 More often than not, it is profit extraction that drives habitat destruction; once gone, original ecosystems never return.
 When the plants go, the birds, snails and insects go along with them — another “hideous carnage.”
 Native species make up just one component of a vast web of interconnected pieces of the original cultural landscapes of Hawaiʻi: flora, fauna, winds, rains, ʻolelo (language), moʻolelo (stories, history), moʻokūʻauhau (genealogy), political/economic organization, land tenure, among many other pieces.
 With so much else altered or lost, the stone and earth structures in these images remain as potent pōhaku hekau (anchors), reminders of their recently- intact context — and of the recent inhabitants and owners of the land.

 Still, original place names do remain, a vast treasure still somewhat intact.
 Islands were named, and within each island, districts (moku) and below those, ahupuaʻa, and below those ʻili, and so on, down through many layers to small plots of land and single stones.
 In photographing places in Hawaiʻi, one sooner or later becomes interested in their names, which then occasionally turn into small openings in the fabric of time, through which one might catch a glimpse of the original cultural landscapes that thrived here.

 For several years I had the privilege of teaching sections from several works of Hawaiian orature, long epics memorized and passed down from one generation to the next in a form called kaʻao that included narrative, chant, and dance.
 These are extended performance pieces, like western opera, but much longer.
 Hawaiian orature communicates through a complex and multi-layered language of place reference.
 It is so intimately tied to particular landscapes that it is now impossible, even with a superficial understanding of those epics, to pass through those landscapes without thinking of the events connected to them.
 Hi‘iaka and Wahineōma’o land on O‘ahu at Āwawmalu, where the inhabitants are embarrassed for their lack of food to offer their guests.
 Hi‘iaka falls in love with Kanahau at Olomana, and outwits Hauwahine at Kawainui in Kailua.
-Later, she slays a lizard named Mokoli‘i at Kualoa and much later a monster at Mākua, where she brings a young woman back to life and tosses his lifeless body over the mountain to become a stone at Mokuleʻia.
+Later, she slays a lizard named Mokoli‘i at Kualoa and much later a monster at Mākua, bringing a young woman back to life and tossing the lifeless body of the monster over the mountain to become a huge stone at Mokuleʻia.
 Every mile of the island yields a chapter from her journey.

 And each mile evokes yet another chapter in yet another epic.
 The pig god Kamapua‘a outwits the army of Olopana at Kaliuwa‘a Valley in Punalu‘u, saving his family, and then escapes from captivity at Kāwa‘ewa‘e in Kāne‘ohe when his grandmother chants his name chant, giving him the strength to slay Olopana.
 Add to this layer the vast body of orature in hula and chant.
 The landscapes here in Hawai’i nei are permeated by mo‘olelo (stories) and mele (chant) to such a degree that the two are inseparable.
 Landscape is mo‘olelo.